Graphic Processing Unit (GPU)

 Last updated

-A GPU is like a turbocharged CPU, a powerhouse of processing that is specially designed for graphics and visual effects and is now being used for all sorts of complex computing such as AI.
+A GPU is like a turbocharged , a powerhouse of processing that is specially designed for graphics and visual effects and is now being used for all sorts of complex computing such as AI.

 A graphics processing unit (GPU) is a computer chip that performs rapid mathematical calculations, primarily for the purpose of rendering images.